Nutrients in Fresh Flour vs. Refined Flour

 The Complete Book of Vitamins, says white flour reduces minerals, vitamins, and fiber by an average of 70-80%.
 This notable difference explains, at least in part, why Dr. Harvey Wiley (first head of what is now the FDA) tried to make white flour illegal.
 His intent was reportedly to use a 1906 Pure Food and Drug Law to classify refined and bleached flour products as "adulterated" foods; however, his efforts were stopped by powerful supporters of the flour processing industries. (source 1, 2).

 Numerous other vitamins, enzymes, and minerals are found in wheat berries (see table above), though in smaller amounts.
-These include carotene, vitamin B6 (or pyridoxine), pantothenic acid, biotin, folic acid, vitamin C, and vitamin K. Other minerals include sodium, calcium, chlorine, manganese, zinc, copper, cobalt, nickel, chromium, molybdenum, fluoride, iodine, boron, selenium, lead, aluminum, and silicon oxide (Souci, 1981).
+These include carotene, vitamin B6 (or pyridoxine), pantothenic acid, biotin, natural folate, and vitamin K. Other minerals include sodium, calcium, chlorine, manganese, zinc, copper, cobalt, nickel, chromium, molybdenum, fluoride, boron, selenium, lead, aluminum, and silicon oxide (Souci, 1981).
 Of note, the body is capable of converting carotene, such as that found in wheat berries, to produce one sixth its amount vitamin A (Health ~ Welfare, 1990).
 (Source)

 Interested in reading more about the nutritional components of wheat?
 CLICK HERE